rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 ```

 This starts a Docker container named `rabbitmq`, with RabbitMQ Management UI/API with HTTPS enabled, and configured to use your Entra ID as OAuth 2.0 authentication backend,
-based on the values set in `rabbitmq.conf` in the previous steps of this tutorial.
+based on the information you provided in `rabbitmq.conf` in the previous steps of this tutorial.

 ## Automatic generation of a TLS Certificate and Key Pair